Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

 is intentionally difficult for Stage 2 as it stands.
-However, these notes are written so that simplified versions are tried first which means insights can then be applied to the problem itself.
-This therefore presents opportunities for discussing efficient or elegant solutions and working in a systematic way.
-Some
+However, these notes are written so that simplified versions are tried first.
+This means that insights can then be applied to the problem itself.
+The problem presents opportunities for discussing efficient or elegant solutions and working in a systematic way.
+Some knowledge

 Explain that this is in fact a special number.
 If you look at the number created by all three digits ($123$), it is divisible by $3$.
 If you look at the number created by just the first two digits ($12$), it is divisible by $2$.
 If you look at just the first digit ($1$), it is divisible by $1$.
 Say something along the lines of "I wonder whether there are any other ways of arranging the

 digits $1$, $2$ and $3$ to create a number which has these same properties?"
 In other words, the challenge is to order the digits $1$, $2$ and $3$ to make a number which is divisible by $3$ ... so that when the final digit is removed it becomes a two-figure number divisible by $2$ ... and when the final digit is removed again it becomes a one-figure number divisible by $1$.

 It might be worth beginning this briefly on the board so that everyone is very clear what the question means: You could suggest that another way of ordering the numbers 1, 2 and 3 is, for example, 2 then 3 then 1 to make the number two hundred and thirty one (231).
 So, is the number 231 divisible by 3?
 How do they know?
 [Yes, it is.
 Some children might mentally perform a division